Table of Contents

 Environmental Impact of Mining

-The environmental consequences of mining extend far beyond the extraction site.
-Pollutants, habitat loss, and landscape changes radiate outward, affecting ecosystems, water resources, and human health.
-Key impacts include water contamination, air pollution, and biodiversity loss.
+The environmental consequences of mineral extraction are extensive and multifaceted.
+They extend beyond the immediate mining site to affect regional ecosystems, water resources, air quality, and human health.
+Key environmental impacts include water contamination, air pollution, habitat destruction, and biodiversity loss.

 Water Contamination and Acid Mine Drainage